Melania Trump’s Dress Looks Like Curtains According To Twitter

 Others gave her credit for showing up at the hospital while her husband spent the day playing golf rather than doing something charitable.

 But one thing about Melania Trump’s dress is for sure, and that’s the way it was paid for, says the Inquisitr.
-The designer, Gabriela Hearst publicly said that she wasn’t going to give Trump any sort of deal on her designs because she dislikes the Trumps and the Trump administration.
+The designer, Gabriela Hearst, publicly said that she wasn’t going to give Trump any sort of deal on her designs because she dislikes the Trumps and the Trump administration.
 Hearst released a statement to say that if the first lady wants one of her dresses, she can buy one off the rack.

 So when Ivanka Trump then wore a Gabriela Hearst dress at an official event. people assumed that she was throwing shade at her stepmother.